brandonapt/funkin-bcb/README.md

-IF YOU HAVE MADE A MOD, PLEASE LEAVE A ISSUE IMMIDIANTLY SO I CAN FEATURE IT HERE, Developed with:
+IF YOU HAVE MADE A MOD, PLEASE LEAVE A ISSUE IMMIDIANTLY SO I CAN FEATURE IT HERE.
+Developed with:
 [Haxe](https://haxe.org)
 [Visual Studio Code](https://code.visualstudio.com)